nickbreen/bz-airgap/README.md

-Example of an air-gapped (no internet) go build.
+Example of an air-gapped (no internet) self-hosting go build.

 1. Assume that bazel (or bazelisk) is available on the path as `bazel`.